scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

   }
 ~~~~

+If a Control Service receives an unknown PCB extension, it SHOULD skip the extension, but preserve it unmodified in case the PCB is further propagated.

 ### PCB Validity {#pcb-validity}

 To be valid (that is, usable to construct a valid path), a PCB MUST: